-The Kirtland's Warbler Annual Cycle
+The Kirtland's Warbler full annual cycle

 This project is part of my current research program as a postdoctoral researcher at the Smithsonian Migratory Bird Center and is funded by the US Fish and Wildlife Service.
 The Kirtland's Warbler (Setophaga kirtlandii) is North America's rarest migratory songbird.
 Although past research has succesfully informed breeding-season recovery plans, both state and regional agencies have identified several other periods of the annual cycle that are in critical need of research.
 More specifiically, key information is needed regarding: 1) post-breeding survival and habitat use, 2) migration routes, and 3) wintering distributions.